 This is proved once and for all by studies of identical twins.
 They have identical genes, but if one is homosexual the identical brother or sister usually isn’t.
 There is only an 11-14% chance he/she is homosexual.
 This includes all the influences we know about now and those we know nothing about and have yet to discover.
 All of them, added together, only have a rather weak effect.

 The first edition of My Genes Made Me Do It! in 2000 floated the trial balloon that the genetic content of SSA would ultimately turn out to be 10%.
 That is quite imprecise, and could be in the range 0-20%.
+In classic twin studies the genetic factor keeps falling as methodologies improve and sample sizes grow.
 But even if the final result is 20% this is a weak and indirect influence.
-At the time of writing, 2010, our assertion still holds, and is stronger than in 2000.
+At this time (2025) we hold to our prediction.

 The fact is that nothing makes us do anything—neither our genes nor our environment.